dj1k/intro-to-gitops/content/40_Configure_Scope/80_set_up_alert_notifications.md

         ![slack_carts_support_ops_problem_resolved](/images/slack_carts_support_ops_problem_resolved.png)

-So Dynatrace helped the Kubernetes platform team to identify a rogue new service and remove it before it causes issues to the rest of the cluster workload.
+So Weaveworks helped the Kubernetes platform team to identify a rogue new service and remove it before it causes issues to the rest of the cluster workload.

 It also helped to quickly solve a potentially catastrophous problem with the promo campaign.